sanjayaviraj/Micelle_Build/README.md

-# Micelle_Build
+# Micelle_Arrange
 A vmd(Visual Molecular Dynamics) code to orient monomers in a micelle
 # STEP 1
 Load your monomer(with a psf file) in to vmd.
 # STEP 2
+In VMD got to Extensions--> Tk console
+#STEP 3
 Source this script.
-You will find two outputs.
-1. a .pdb file
-2. a .psf file
-# NOTE
+Type :"source ~/path/Micelle_Arge.tcl"
+#STEP 4
-Chenge the "nMol" and "SphericalRadius" as you want
+Give the number of monomers you want and ENTER
+Give the spherical radius (ex.
+10 ) and Enter
+# OUT PUT
+You will see two files
+M_#.pdb and M_#.psf